Skip to Content

 Morgan-Sarver.

-The 40th annual Morgan-Sarver Symposium offers 10 hours of CE during a three-day, COPE-accredited continuing education event in April 2025.
-This program includes Berkeley Glaucoma Day, where participants can earn up to 4 Glaucoma CE hours.
+The 40th annual Morgan-Sarver Symposium offered 10 hours of CE during a three-day, COPE-accredited continuing education event in April 2025.
+The program included Berkeley Glaucoma Day, where participants earned up to 4 Glaucoma CE hours.

 Event Details